Manhattan West 9th Avenue Overbuild

 Our Role

 The project started with the creation of a temporary steel and wood platform to support the first phase of the project.
-Phase One consists of the construction of a segmental pre-cast, post-tensioned, long-span box girder deck spanning approximately 240 feet over 14 active rail lines.
+Phase One consisted of the construction of a segmental pre-cast, post-tensioned, long-span box girder deck spanning approximately 240 feet over 14 active rail lines.

 Overcoming Challenges